AllisonShen/UAV/README.md

 - [x] Dataset annotation: YOLO
 - [x] Dataset annotation: VOC
 - [x] Utilizing pre-trained model: detection and customized code with GPS info with YOLOv3 tf1
+- [x] Utilizing pre-trained model: detection with SSD using TensorFlow Lite

 In progress:
 --------------------
-- [ ] Utilizing pre-trained model: detection with SSD using TensorFlow Lite
+- [x] Transfer Learning with ADH dataset based on pre-trained model

 To be continued...
 --------------------
-- [ ] Create paper template and all headings
 - [ ] Create our own dataset
-- [ ] Transfer Learning with ADH dataset based on pre-trained model
 - [ ] Transfer Learning with our own dataset based on pre-trained model
 - [ ] Converting to TensorFlow Lite
 - [ ] Test and evaluate the model